Close Menu

 Yoga poses such as cat-cow, reclined twists, or legs-up-the-wall improve lymphatic drainage, relieve tension, and aid digestion.
 Light walking stimulates the digestive system, helping prevent food from lingering in the stomach and intestines, which can contribute to bloating.
 Gentle mobility exercises or foam rolling can further reduce tension that impedes fluid movement.
 Incorporating a movement routine into your evening not only improves fluid balance but also sets the stage for a more restful night’s sleep.

-Relaxation Techniques to Lower Evening Cortisol Evening habits to reduce bloating
+Relaxation Techniques to Lower Evening Cortisol

 Elevated cortisol, the body’s primary stress hormone, can increase water retention and interfere with normal fluid regulation.
 Relaxation practices in the evening, such as deep breathing exercises, meditation, reading, or listening to calming music, lower cortisol levels and promote a calm state before bed.

 Even taking a warm bath or shower can support circulation, relax muscles, and prepare the body for restorative sleep.
-For more on cortisol and its effects on puffiness, please sead this article – What Is a “High Cortisol Face”?
+For more on cortisol and its effects on puffiness, please see this article – What Is a “High Cortisol Face”?
 Signs, Causes, and How to Fix It Naturally.
 Establishing a calming pre-sleep routine trains the nervous system to wind down, enhancing sleep quality and reducing overnight fluid retention.

 Timing and Choices for Late-Night Snacks